 - 2 cups all-purpose flour (250 grams)

-- 2 sticks margarine or baking sticks (230 grams)
+- 2 sticks margarine or baking sticks or 1 cup spread (230 grams)

 - 1 tsp. vanilla extract